leograba/lava-tests/README.md

 parameters for modules that have the same name but different configuration.
 E.g. colibri-imx7 and colibri-imx7-1gb.
 This will fail, therefore the technique to find the module configuration has to be updated.
+-  Discuss whether benchmarks should have separate tests for min and max values, when testing a range